Once

 Criminal Mischief offense. |

-published in the Helena Independent Record, CryptoHunter John
+re-published in the Helena Independent Record.
+CryptoHunter John

-Rhodes and his associate visited the area to interview Peterson, Sheriff Tom Kuka, and other
+Rhodes and his associate visited Valier to inspect the cow, interview John Peterson, Sheriff Kuka, and other

 local residents about the